Course Outline

 Module 1: Overview and Architecture

 Before implementing Operations Manager, it is essential to understand its key features and functionalities.
-This understanding will help you recognize how Operations Manager can address common challenges in cloud or datacenter environments, such as maintaining service levels and ensuring the availability and optimal performance of critical line-of-business applications.
+This understanding will help you recognize how Operations Manager can address common challenges in cloud or datacenter environments, such as maintaining service levels and ensuring the availability and optimal performance of critical business applications.

 Lessons